Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Abstract

 \section{Abstract}

-Humanoid robots have great potential to perform various human-level skills.
-These skills involve locomotion, manipulation, and cognitive capabilities.
+Humanoid robots hold great potential to perform various human-level skills, involving unified locomotion and manipulation in real-world settings.
 Driven by advances in machine learning and the strength of existing model-based approaches, these capabilities have progressed rapidly, but often separately.
-Therefore, a timely overview of current progress and future trends in this fast-evolving field is essential.
-This survey first summarizes the model-based planning and control that have been the backbone of humanoid robotics for the past three decades.
-We then explore emerging learning-based methods, with a focus on reinforcement learning and imitation learning that enhance the versatility of loco-manipulation skills.
-We examine the potential of integrating foundation models with humanoid embodiments, assessing the prospects for developing generalist humanoid agents.
-In addition, this survey covers emerging research for whole-body tactile sensing that unlocks new humanoid skills that involve physical interactions.
-The survey concludes with a discussion of the challenges and future trends.
+This survey offers a comprehensive overview of the state-of-the-art in humanoid locomotion and manipulation (HLM), with a focus on control, planning, and learning methods.
+We first review the model-based methods that have been the backbone of humanoid robotics for the past three decades.
+We discuss contact planning, motion planning, and whole-body control, highlighting the trade-offs between model fidelity and computational efficiency.
+Then the focus is shifted to examine emerging learning-based methods, with an emphasis on reinforcement and imitation learning that enhance the robustness and versatility of loco-manipulation skills.
+Furthermore, we assess the potential of integrating foundation models with humanoid embodiments to enable the development of generalist humanoid agents.
+This survey also highlights the emerging role of tactile sensing, particularly whole-body tactile feedback, as a crucial modality for handling contact-rich interactions.
+Finally, we compare the strengths and limitations of model-based and learning-based paradigms from multiple perspectives, such as robustness, computational efficiency, versatility, and generalizability, and suggest potential solutions to existing challenges.